 I love a good metaphor to put things in perspective.
 Let’s say you’ve always dreamed of owning a lake house.
-You’ve got this dream down pat, from the color of the exterior paint to the exact lakefront property you want to build on.
+You’ve got this dream down pat, from the color of the exterior paint to the lakefront property you want to build on.
 You work your whole life to afford it, and then, at no fault of your own, it never comes to fruition.
-In fact, you start building the home and it burns down.
+It’s as if you start building the home and it burns down.
 You build it again, and a flood destroys it.
-Your funds and your enthusiasm run dry and you’re called down a different path.
+Your funds and enthusiasm run dry, and you’re called down a different path.

 As a mom by adoption, I have the privilege of experiencing the beauty of open adoption.

-In an open adoption, as both of mine are, we have our relationships with our children and relationships with their biological families.
-Sometimes that goes as deep and wide as great grandmothers, aunts, uncles, and cousins.
-Truth be told, some days it feels like too much.
+In an open adoption, as both of mine are, we have our relationships with our children and relationships with their biological families.1 Sometimes, that goes as deep and wide as great-grandmothers, aunts, uncles, and cousins.
+Some days it feels like too much.

-Relationships, no matter what kind, require a level of effort and nurturing.
-As parents of littles in a busy season of life, we don’t always remember to go above and beyond our own village (which is quite large) to be sure birth families aren’t feeling left out.
-They are wonderful and they are worth it, but it demands work on everyone’s part.
+Relationships, no matter what kind, require effort and nurturing.
+As parents of little kids in a busy season of life, we don’t always remember to go above and beyond our village (which is quite large) to ensure birth families aren’t feeling left out.
+They are wonderful and worth it, but it demands work on everyone’s part.

-As a mom by adoption, sometimes it’s hard to see that my babies don’t look like me.
+As a mom by adoption, sometimes it’s hard to see my babies not look like me.